KNS00/TyDi/README.md

 The project report was the original submission.
 Since then,the code has been restructured and changed to improve its clarity and organization.

 Each notebook corresponds to a section in the original problem description.
-The purpose of each notebook is closely tied to the report.
-However, in the notebooks, the tasks are performed on the English language for clarity.
+However, in the code, the tasks are performed on the English language for clarity.

 * section 1 provides basic statistics on the TyDa data set in the languages Arabic, Bengali and Indonesian
 * section 2 implements 3 different language models